-^{1.} The FTSE Global Core Infrastructure 50/50 Index is a market-capitalization-weighted index of worldwide infrastructure and infrastructure-related securities.
+The FTSE Global Core Infrastructure 50/50 Index (Net) is a market-capitalization-weighted index of worldwide infrastructure and infrastructure-related securities.
 Constituent weights are adjusted semi-annually according to three broad industry sectors: 50% utilities, 30% transportation, and a 20% mix of other sectors.

-New York Life Investment Management LLC serves as the Portfolio's Manager.
+New York Life Investment Management LLC serves as the Manager.
 CBRE Investment Management Listed Real Assets LLC serves as the Subadvisor.
-The individuals listed below are jointly and primarily responsible for the day-to-day portfolio management of the Portfolio.
+The individuals listed below are jointly and primarily responsible for day-to-day portfolio management.